CloudReactor/cloudreactor-procwrapper/README.md

 * Runs either processes started with a command line or a python function you supply
 * Implements retries and time limits
-* Injects secrets from AWS Secrets Manager, AWS S3, or local files and extracts them into the process environment (for command-lines) or configuration (for functions)
+* Injects secrets from AWS Secrets Manager, AWS Systems Manager Parameter Store (SSM), AWS S3, or local files and extracts them into the process environment (for command-lines) or configuration (for functions)
 * When used with the CloudReactor service:
   * Reports when a process/function starts and when it exits, along with the exit code and runtime metadata (if running in AWS ECS, AWS Lambda, or AWS CodeBuild)